 stata

-Releasing packages into the public domain is like publishing a paper, with one key difference: once a paper is published, it stays online as it is.
+Releasing packages in the public domain is like publishing a paper, with one key difference; a published paper usually stays as it online.
 In contrast, packages undergo continuous ex-post peer review, and are subjected to rigorous testing, as users (including myself) find bugs and/or request new features.
-Some features, such as support for weights, and label wrapping, have also been added across the board.
-And with 20+ packages, this is a significant time sink if you also take into account updating help files, the GitHub pages, writing release notes, checking and adding sample figures, and so on.
-At this point in time, most packages are looking pretty solid.
-The most popular ones are fairly robust, offer a wide range of features, and cater to a diverse set of user requirements.
-Some of the visualizations generated from these packages have also started appearing in blogs and articles (although packages citations are still missing.
+Some features, such as support for weights and label wrapping, have also been added across the board.
+And with 20+ packages, this is a significant time sink if one also take into account updating help files, the GitHub pages, writing release notes, checking and adding sample figures, and so on.
+Currently, the most-used packages are in a very solid place.
+The most popular ones are also fairly robust, offering a wide range of features that cater to a diverse set of user requirements.
+Some visualizations from these packages have also started appearing in articles and blogs (although packages citations are still missing.
 Hint hint!).
-I also now have a good sense of which packages are used more than the others.

-I do plan to eventually return to The Stata Guide with the aim of writing more about the knowledge accumulated over the last couple of years.
-Even in the current dormant state, the Stata Guide on Medium has over 60 articles where most of them are still useful for those just starting out.
+I do plan to eventually return to blogging with the aim of writing more about the knowledge accumulated in the last years.
+Even in its current dormant state, the Stata Guide on Medium has over 60 articles where most of them are still useful for learning about coding visualizations.
 Some of the fundamental guides are also no longer paywalled.
-But certainly more can be written.
 I have also set up the Stata Gallery on Medium where the community continues to contribute their own amazing guides.
 So please also check it out and submit your own articles if you have something in mind.

 Workshops and presentations